 Interesting to note that although TigerGraph’s initial thinking was to beat Neo4j at proprietary graph algorithms, TigerGraph has teamed up with the Neo4j folks and is in the early stages of making its proprietary language a standard via ISO and SQL.
 Although TigerGraph releases many benchmarks, I have yet to see them release benchmarks for TPC-H or TPC-DS, standard BI-style analytics benchmarks.
 Also, due to a non-standard data model, harmonizing data from multiple sources requires some extra legwork and thought about how the engine will execute analytics.

-Graph Superhero: RDF Analytical DB with labeled properties
+Graph Database Superhero: RDF Analytical DB with labeled properties

 Example: AnzoGraph DB